JOHN DIES AT

 In the course of 5 days I've watched this movie at least 5 times and every time it's better than the time before.
 From Paul Giamatti's nuanced Arnie performance giving the madness a sort of anchor, to the brief yet vital appearances by Dr. Albert Marconi (Clancy Brown: CAST A DEADLY SPELL, STARSHIP TROOPERS) to Detective (Glynn Turman: GREMLINS, SUPER 8) to Roger North (Doug Jones: MIMIC, BUG BUSTER, JACK FROST 2, MEN IN BLACK II, HELLBOY [all], DOOM, PAN'S LABYRINTH, UNIVERSAL DEAD) as an emotionally damaged "observer" sent to watch us, everything comes together perfectly.

 Roger North: "I once watched a man masturbate until he bled!
-Why would someone do that?"
+Did he want to do that?"

 Unfortunately, JOHN DIES AT THE END also gets an